Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

-A computer science related perspective is to have a temporal interpretation of implication ($\to$), thus turning propositional calculus into a so-called short circuit logic.
-The idea is that if a condition to an implication fails the conclusion is left unevaluated.
-The logical details of the short-circuit perspective have been worked out in ample detail in Bergstra, Ponse \& Staudt~\cite{BergstraPS2013}.
-These details, however, are prohibitively complex for application in forensic logics.
+In other words $\forall x. \Phi(x)$ is considered a valid assertion.
+The idea is that difficulties regarding division by zero are excluded by the condition.
+Many presentations of Bayes' theorem implicitly presuppose this assumption.
+However, classical logic does not work that way.
+For the condition to play a role, it is plausible that $0$ can be substituted for $x$.
+And in order for $\forall x. \Phi(x)$ to be true it is required that $\Phi(0)$ is true, just as all other substitution instances $\Phi(q)$ substituting a rational number $q$ for $x$ must hold.
+Truth of $\forall x. \Phi(x)$ implies the turth of:

+In classical logic the validity of the proposition $\displaystyle \ 0 \neq 0 \to 0/0 = 1$ results from a bottom up definition of truth.
+Assuming a classical two-valued logic $0/0= 1$ must be either true or false.
+But conventional mathematics is reluctant to commit to either option.
+It appears that when dealing with fractions conventional mathematics deviates from classical first order logic. \item Three-valued logics provide a solution to the dilemma mentioned in item~\ref{nonclassical}, but the corresponding proof systems become harder to grasp than probability theory proper.
 Close to conventional mathematical intuition is to work with partial functions and to formalize arithmetic using a logic of partial functions.
+Designing logics of partial functions can be done in many ways, however, while providing no obvious preferred options.

+\item An alternative perspective on this matter is to maintain a temporal interpretation of implication, thereby turning propositional calculus into a so-called short circuit logic.
+The idea is that if a condition $\phi$ of an implication $\phi \to \psi$ fails the conclusion $\psi$ is left unevaluated and even its syntax or its well-definedness need not be checked.
+Short-circuit logics have been worked out in ample detail in Bergstra, Ponse \& Staudt~\cite{BergstraPS2013}.
+These details, however, are prohibitively complex for application in probability theory.

-Designing logics of partial functions constitutes an intricate subject, however, providing no easy solutions. \item Writing about an expression $\displaystyle \frac{P(x \wedge y)}{P(y)}$ in no way has the side effect of introducing the assumption that $P(y)$ is non-zero.
+\item When taking numbers from a meadow the use of a conditional probability $\displaystyle P(x \wedge y)/P(y)$ is always permitted and does not have the side effect of introducing or implicitly presupposing the assumption that $P(y)$ is non-zero.

-The relevance of this matter may be clarified with an example: If in colloquial language and within informal mathematics $A$ asks $B$ for the conditional probability that some agent $C$ has sold some object $\texttt{F}$ under the assumption (condition) that $C$ has stolen that object, $A$ already implicitly states (requires, assumes) that the probability $P(\texttt{has-stolen-F})$ that $C$ has stolen the object is non-zero.
+An example may clarify the relevance of fact.
+In colloquial language and within informal mathematics an agent $A$ may ask an agent $B$ for $B$'s guess of the conditional probability that some agent $C$ has sold a particular object $F$ under the condition that $C$ has stolen that same object.

-\item The equational logic that comes with the meadow approach is not supportive of introducing constraints of the form $P(H) \neq 0$ or of the form $P(H) >0$, because these assertions are not equations and are not equivalent to any equations.
-An assumption of the form $P(H) \neq 0$ by itself is also conceptually non-trivial, in spite of its very common occurrence in explanations of Bayes' theorem and of Bayes conditioning.